Promote your site here! contact the webmaster

 An Interactive List of Book Promotion Sites & Free Submission Tool

 One of the most cost-effective ways to promote any book is to run periodic free or discount promotions.
 But simply making it free or discounted on Amazon is no longer enough.
 You also need to spread the word to as many potential readers as you possibly can.

 To help with this, well over 100 book promotion sites have sprung up over the last few years, including this one, Readers in the Know.
 The interactive table / submission tool below lists all such promo sites of which I'm currently aware.
 To help you to create a shortlist of those most appropriate to your needs, I have further classified these sites according to various important attributes.

 If you know of any site which I have missed (must be currently accepting submissions from indie authors), or if you have spotted an inaccuracy in any of the information provided, please let me know via this contact form.

 My recommendation, when running any book promotion, is to submit your book to as many of these book promotion sites as you can manage.
 Book promotion is essentially a numbers game.
 You need to get it in front of the largest possible number of potential readers within its target audience.
 Of course, only a small percentage of those it reaches will actually end up downloading it, but the bigger the initial audience, the more sales you're likely to get.

-Amazon has separate retail websites for United States, United Kingdom and Ireland, France, Canada, Germany, Italy, Spain, Netherlands, Australia, Brazil, Japan, China, India, and Mexico.
+Amazon has separate retail websites for the United States, the United Kingdom and Ireland, France, Canada, Germany, Italy, Spain, Netherlands, Australia, Brazil, Japan, China, India, and Mexico.
 Amazon also offers international shipping to certain other countries for some of its products.
 In 2016, Dutch, Polish, and Turkish language versions of the German Amazon website were also launched.

 A significant number of organisations and companies can now supply books in electronic formats ("ebooks").